yuki-koyama/selph/README.md

 ### Project Page
 Please visit our project page for details: <http://koyama.xyz/project/SelPh/>

-### Languages
+### Languages and Runtime Environments
-C++11 is used for most parts.
-For real-time photo color enhancement, GLSL is used.
+C++11 is used mainly.
+Real-time photo color enhancement is written by using programmable shaders, which require OpenGL 3.2 and GLSL 3.3 supports.

 ## Set Up